-- Policy & Place plan high quality places for a connected community - Development & Design create sensitively designed places that respect the character of our local areas. - Built Environment and Wellbeing Working together as a team to monitor, investigate and ensure risks relating to building safety, amenity and public health are addressed; to promote an enhanced built environment and community wellbeing.
+- Policy & Place plan high quality places for a connected community. - Development & Design create sensitively designed places that respect the character of our local areas. - Built Environment and Wellbeing monitor, investigate and ensure risks relating to building safety, amenity and public health are addressed; to promote an enhanced built environment and community wellbeing. - Corporate Strategy & Governance facilitate strategic, compliant and sustainable decision-making and outcomes.